jonathanchiu/nu-laundry-cli/README.md

 ### Other
 Still needs a lot of work, and is probably very buggy at the moment.

+ASCII art intro message for fun

 ![intro msg](intro.png?raw=true "Optional Title")

+Getting list of dorms that have laundry machines on campus

 ![dorm list](dorms.png?raw=true "Optional Title")

+Getting laundry machine statuses in West Village E (corresponding to dorm number 42)

 ![machine statuses](status.png?raw=true "Optional Title")

+Setting a timer for laundry machine 12 in West Village E

 ![timer](timer.png?raw=true "Optional Title")